 Dear Grundy Parents,

-Today, nearly 400 years later, we still have much to be thankful for.
-With Thanksgiving just around the corner, our thoughts turn to those who are less fortunate than we are.
-As a community service project, we will be conducting a Thanksgiving food drive for Community Harvest Food Pantry (at Trinity Church in Morton) from November 18-25.
-We are asking Grundy families to donate non-perishable food items.
-This is an excellent opportunity for our children to learn the true meaning of Thanksgiving.
+With Christmas just around the corner, our thoughts turn to those who are less fortunate than we are.
+As a community service project, we will be conducting a Christmas Winter Clothing Drive through December 19th.
+We are asking Grundy families to donate new or gently used coats, hats, gloves, mittens, scarves, snow pants, and snow boots.
+This is an excellent opportunity for our children to learn the true meaning of Christmas.
 Please give generously.

 Michael J. Saunders